 When you're truly in love, you "become more sensitive and empathetic to this person," relationship expert Dr. Carolina Castaños, founder of MovingOn, tells Bustle.
 When they're happy, you're happy.
 And when they're sad, so are you.

-And this can be different for the more friendly, platonic love you feel for others.
-Sure, you're down to help out, and support the people you care about.
-But you know you're truly in love when someone else's emotions have the ability to affect your day.
+This can be different for the more friendly, platonic love you feel for others.
+You can be down to help others and make their lives better.
+But you know you're truly in love when someone else's emotions have the ability to impact your entire day.

 There may be a fine line when it comes to the difference between loving someone and being in love.
-And ultimately, it's up to you to define it.
-But if you find that love has cooled down, and you want to pick things up, there's still hope to reignite that feeling in the both of you.
+And ultimately, it's up to you to define what it all means.
+But through it all, remember that if your love has cooled down, and you want to pick things up, there are ways to reignite that feeling in your relationship.

 This post was originally published on 5/30/2018.
 It was updated on 6/4/2019.